C.D. Veracruz: Return 1960s–1970s

 In 1961, thanks to a group of supporters, they established a patronage in which José Lajud Kuri was named president and so revived the club in order to take part in the 1961–62 Segunda División de México tournament.
 The first couple of years were mediocre and they didn't have any success.

 In 1964 the club was presented with an opportunity to be promoted after the league decided to increase the number of clubs from 14 to 16.
-That year, the worst first division club, Nacional de Guadalajara, played a promotional playoff tournament against Segunda División de México Petroleros de Ciudad Madero.
-Poza Rica and Veracruz had finished 2nd, 3rd and 4th (not counting Cruz Azul who had earn an automatic promotion after winning the tournament).
+That year, the worst first division club, Nacional de Guadalajara, played a promotional playoff tournament against the Segunda División club Petroleros de Ciudad Madero.
+Poza Rica and Veracruz had finished 2nd, 3rd and 4th (not counting Cruz Azul who had earned an automatic promotion after winning the tournament).
 That tournament ended with Nacional de Guadalajara and Veracruz earning first and second with Petroleros de Ciudad Madero third and Poza Rica fourth.
 The club had returned to the first division after 12 years of bitter, bitter waiting.

-In the 1964–65 first division tournament the club played their first game on June 7, 1964 against Atletico Morelia in the city of Morelia in a 3–3 draw.
-The club's first goal since coming back was scored by Jesus Mercado.
+In the 1964–65 Primera División tournament, the club played their first game on June 7, 1964, against Morelia in the city of Morelia, Michoacán in a 3–3 draw.
+The club's first goal since coming back was scored by Jesús Mercado.
 That year the club had a record of 10 wins, 8 draws, and 12 defeats; they scored 41 and allowed 44 for a total of 28 points and fishing 10 overall in the league.
 Their best game was played in the 8th round when they defeated Zacatepec 5–1.
-In 1978–79 the club was relegated for the second time after losing 22 games allowing 83 goals and finishing last in the competition.
+In the 1978–79 tournament, the club was relegated for the second time after losing 22 games allowing 83 goals and finishing last in the competition.
 One thing to mention is that the club had five different trainers that year.
-One week before their last game in the first division the club secured their relegation after losing, 5–2, against Club Universidad de Guadalajara in the city of Guadalajara.
-The last game the club played in that tournament was against Tigres de la UANL one June 3, 1979, at home where they had a draw of 1–1 and so ended their second stay in the first division while ending another decade.
+One week before their last game in the Primera División the club secured their relegation after losing, 5–2, against Club Universidad de Guadalajara in the city of Guadalajara, Jalisco.
+The last game the club played in that tournament was against Tigres de la UANL one June 3, 1979, at home where they had a draw of 1–1 and so ended their second stay in the Primera División while ending another decade.